-Uses and level of protection Advantages Disadvantages Not recommended for any circumstances in bushfire construction.
-Inexpensive, provides a moisture barrier in typical wall systems Sarking is combustible and may spread flames through building cavities even if adjacent elements are non-combustible.
-SARKI NG WITH LEVEL 5 FLAMMABILITY (AS1 530.2) 37 Used as a moisture barrier where needed.
+Not recommended for any circumstances in bushfire construction. • Inexpensive, provides a moisture barrier in typical wall systems • Inexpensive, provides a moisture spread flames through building cavities even if adjacent elements are non-combustible.
+Uses and level of protection Advantages Disadvantages circumstances in bushfire spread flames through building cavities even if adjacent elements

+SARKING WITH LEVEL 5 FLAMMABILITY (AS1530.2)37

+Used as a moisture barrier where needed.
 This sarking offers little to no protection to underlying combustible elements from the flame and smouldering debris that has accumulated against the sarking.

 Has a low tendency to support the spread of flame beyond the active area in which the flame occurred.
 Does not offer a barrier to flame, a flame or smouldering debris may burn a hole through the sarking.

-SARKING THAT IS FLAME RESISTANT Used to limit the spread of flame to underlying building elements.
-Offers an option to protect the underlying framing from flame and ember contact in certain retrofit and new building circumstances (refer to relevant construction details).
-More expensive than conventional sarking.
-This category of sarking is not formally defined by a test method, but it is relatively easy to observe whether the sarking forms a hole when flame is applied to it.
-INSULATION - NON-COMBUSTIBLE e.g. GLASS WOOL AND ROCKWOOL Used as thermal insulation and in some cases as a barrier to the passage of heat and flame.
-Low cost, reasonable high temperature performance for glass wool.
-Excellent high temperature performance for rockwool.
+SARKING THAT IS FLAME RESISTANT

+Used to limit the spread of flame to underlying building elements.

+- Offers an option to protect the underlying framing from flame and ember contact in certain retrofit and new building circumstances (refer to relevant construction details). - More expensive than conventional sarking. - This category of sarking is not formally defined by a test method, but it is relatively easy to observe whether the sarking forms a hole when flame is applied to it.

+INSULATION - NON-COMBUSTIBLE e.g. GLASS WOOL AND ROCKWOOL

+Used as thermal insulation and in some cases as a barrier to the passage of heat and flame.

+- Low cost, reasonable high temperature performance for glass wool. - Excellent high temperature performance for rockwool.

 Provides small amount of toxic gas if exposed to flame due to the binders used to hold the fibres together.

-INSULATION - COMBUSTIBLE e.g. POLYESTER, POLYISOCYANURATE FOAM, EXPANDED OR EXTRUDED POLYSTYRENE Not recommended in bushfire applications.
-Inexpensive with good insulation properties.
+INSULATION - COMBUSTIBLE e.g. POLYESTER, POLYISOCYANURATE FOAM, EXPANDED OR EXTRUDED POLYSTYRENE

+Not recommended in bushfire applications.

+• Inexpensive with good insulation properties.

 Breaks down at temperatures that are readily achieved in bushfire events.
 This breakdown may result in toxic gas emission flame spread.

+37 AS1530.2 -1993 Methods for fire tests on building materials, components and structures Test for flammability of materials Sydney: Standards Australia